 We trust that the information we have provided to you within this document will help to ensure that an enjoyable, secure and positive experience is remembered by all.

-We try to give all teachers single rooms and we are generally successful in doing that.
-All our teacher rooms are ensuite.
-It is only in the odd week where all the groups bring extra adults over and above what we recommend that occasionally two teachers may have to share a room.
+We try to give all teachers single rooms where possible and we are generally successful in doing so, it is only in the odd week where some of the groups may bring extra adults over and above what we recommend that we may ask teachers to share a room.

 There is also a Cheese and Wine evening giving Teachers from all the schools the chance to relax and have a chat together.